-Child development refers to the changes that occur as a child grows and develops in relation to being physically healthy, mentally alert, emotionally sound, socially competent, and ready to learn.i Research has shown that the first five years of life, especially the first three years, are critical to the development of a child's brain.
-These early experiences provide the base for the brain's organizational development and functioning throughout life.i In addition, these experiences have direct impact on how children develop learning skills, along with social and emotional abilities.
-Children learn more quickly during these years than the other years in their lives.
-Love and nurturing during these years contribute to a sense of trust and security that can later translate into self-confidence.i For optimal learning and growth, children benefit most from love, attention, encouragement, mental stimulation, and nutritious meals.
-Whether these learning experiences take place in formal or informal settings, quality of care during these early years has a direct impact on the quality of life during and after childhood.
-For families that enroll their children in child care, the Great Rivers Region has several rating programs that help parents choose a quality child care facility.
+Child development refers to the changes that occur as a child grows and develops in relation to being physically healthy, mentally alert, emotionally sound, socially competent, and ready to learn1.
+Research has shown that the first five years of life, especially the first three years, are critical in the development of a child's brain.
+These early experiences provide the base for the brain's organizational development and functioning throughout life1.
+In addition, these experiences have direct impact on how children develop learning skills, along with social and emotional abilities.
+Children learn more quickly during these years than any others in their life.
+In return, they require love and nurturing to develop a sense of trust and security that later translates into selfconfidence1.
+For learning and growth, children must receive love, attention, encouragement, mental stimulation, and nutritious meals.
+Quality of life during these years cannot be understated.
+Whether these learning experiences take place in formal or informal settings, quality of care during these early years has a direct and extremely significant impact on the quality of life during and after childhood.
+For families that are able to enroll their children in child care establishments, the Great Rivers Region has access to child care rating programs that help parents choose a quality facility.

 YoungStar is a program of the Wisconsin Department of Children and Families that evaluates and rates the quality of care given by child care providers, which helps parents choose the best child care for their kids, supports providers with tools and training to deliver high-quality early care, and sets a consistent standard for child care quality by using 1- to 5-star rating system.
-In December of 2014 there was a total of 4,339 YoungStar-rated providers in the state of Wisconsin.
-Of those, 370 were 5-star providers. $^{\rm ii}$
+These ratings provide a starting point for parents as they determine which child care facility is best for their child and their family.
+In December of 2014 there were a total of 4,339 YoungStar-rated providers in the state of Wisconsin2.
+Of those, 370 were 5-star providers2.

-The state of Minnesota offers Parent Aware, a voluntary star rating program that measures the quality of child care and early education programs throughout the state.
+The state of Minnesota offers Parent Aware.
+This star rating system improves, supports, and celebrates the strengths of child care and early education programs throughout the state.
 Families can use these star ratings to help them identify child care/early education providers who understand the latest best practices in early learning.
 In 2014, the Parent Aware Program of Minnesota included a total of 2,177 Parent Aware providers.
+In that same year an astonishing 2,173 of these same providers, or 99%, were four-star rated providers.
 More information regarding YoungStar and Parent Aware can be found in the COMPASS NOW 2015 Education Indicators.

-Overall, 63.6% of the COMPASS NOW 2015 Random Household Survey respondents stated that they felt the early education opportunities in our community were good or excellent.
-More specifically, 55.9% of respondents stated that they felt the availability of birth-to-3 education in our region was good or excellent.
-When looking specifically at respondents who are in childbearing years (21-50 years old), this number increases to over 86%.
+Overall, 84.4% of the COMPASS NOW 2015 Random Household Survey respondents stated that they felt the early education opportunities in our community were good or excellent.
+More specifically, 71.4% of respondents stated that they felt the birth-to-3 education in our region was good or excellent.
+When looking specifically at respondents who are in childbearing years (21-50 years old), similar trends are seen.